jphooiveld/EventSauceBundle/README.md

 [![Build Status](https://travis-ci.com/jphooiveld/EventSauceBundle.svg?branch=master)](https://travis-ci.com/jphooiveld/EventSauceBundle)
 ## Info

-This bundle integrates EventSauce and it's doctrine message repository into your symfony application.
+This bundle integrates EventSauce, and it's doctrine message repository into your symfony application.

 It's strongly advised to know how EventSauce works or read up on the offical website (https://eventsauce.io) before you install this bundle.